JetBrains/teamcity-documentation/topics/how-to.md

 * number of build configurations;
 * number of builds in the history;
 * number of the builds running daily;
-* amount of data consumed and produced by the builds (size of the used sources and artifacts, size of the build log, number and output size of unit tests, number of inspections and duplicates hits, size and number of produced artifacts, etc.);
+* amount of data consumed and produced by the builds (size of the used sources and artifacts, size of the build log, number and output size of unit tests, number of inspections and duplicates hits, size and number of produced artifacts, and so on);
 * cleanup rules configured
 * number of agents and their utilization percentage;
 * number of users having TeamCity web pages open;